geoff-m/worker-pool/README.md

 - Not global, allows multiple pools in one process
 - You can provide your own thread factory
 - Useful for debugging: Can detect deadlocks arising from cyclic waits
-- Useful for debugging: Pool and tasks have names
+- Useful for debugging: Pools and tasks have names

 ## Usage